 Creating an Inclusive and Accessible Playground

-As is the case with a lot of schools in the UK, there is often a wide age range at any one school – 4-11 at a primary school, or 11-16 at secondary school, for example.
-Therefore, there is a wider range of age ranges and their abilities to consider, which means accessible playgrounds need to be slightly more varied to suit everyone.
+In the UK, there is often a wide age range at any one school.
+For example, 4-11 at a primary school, or 11-16 at a secondary school.
+Therefore, there is a wider range of age ranges and abilities to consider.
+This means an accessible playground needs to be more varied to suit everyone.

-In a lot of cases, schools will be working with limited space, so PlaySmart have put together a guide to creating the perfect playground that caters to all ages and abilities.
+In a lot of cases, schools will be working with limited space.
+Therefore, PlaySmart have put together a guide to creating the perfect playground that caters to all ages and abilities.

 Identify your age range